Newly Diagnosed Non-APL Acute Myeloid Leukemia: Initial Treatment Selection

 • Eligible for intensive induction?

-Intensive induction eligibility should not be based on age alone.
-Assess: - performance status - frailty - organ function - cardiac fitness for anthracycline - infection status - disease tempo and urgency - comorbidities - patient goals - transplant candidacy - ability to tolerate prolonged hospitalization and cytopenias
+Intensive induction should be considered for patients who are clinically fit for intensive therapy, based on performance status, organ function, comorbidities, frailty, disease tempo, infection status, and patient goals.
+Potential benefits include high complete remission rates and curative intent, particularly in favorable-risk AML.
+Eligibility should not be based on age alone.
+Assess: performance status frailty organ function cardiac fitness for anthracycline infection status disease tempo and urgency comorbidities patient goals transplant candidacy ability to tolerate prolonged hospitalization and cytopenias

 • Yes